General Questions

 The 6-Day Walk is the only walk that starts at Spicers Hidden Vale.
 All others start at our base in Clumber, please check the meeting time for your walk as it does differ.

-The closest small town to Clumber is Aratula however there is no public transport.
+The closest small town to Clumber is Aratula or Boonah however there is no public transport.

 Yes, we do.